evgenyneu/FortranFromPython/README.md

 ## Run Fortran code from a unit test

 The Fortran code is also executed from the unit test.

+* Install `pytest`: `pip3 install pytest`.

-To run the test, run `pytest` from the root directory.
+* Run the test with `pytest` command from the root directory of this repository.

 ## Reference